MarcusAichmayr/sign_vector_conditions/README.md

-# Bijectivity of exponential and polynomial maps
+# Sign vector conditions for chemical reaction networks

 ## Description

-a Sage package to work with bijectivity of exponential and polynomial maps
+a SageMath package to work with sign vector conditions for chemical reaction networks

 ## License